LWest001/reddit-client/README.md

 **Live production build here: https://reddit-lw.netlify.app/**

 This app is a light and minimal front-end Reddit client that displays the default view of Reddit (as if you were signed out) from the [Reddit JSON API](https://github.com/reddit-archive/reddit/wiki/JSON).
+Material UI library is used for visual components.

 It is built using [React](https://reactjs.org/) with [Redux](https://redux.js.org/) and [React Router](https://reactrouter.com/en/main).